 Under Fritz’ successor Gustav, the Krupp firm built the first U-boats.
 It acquired a firm that made barbed wire.
 On the eve of the First World War, it was selling about half its armaments production in Germany and the other half to 52 other countries.
 During that war, the Krupp firm initiated the use of forced labor in its factories, using conscripted Belgian civilians.
 The victorious allies named Gustav Krupp a war criminal but never brought him to trial.

 With the exception of forced labor, the Krupp firm stood out for its paternalistic treatment of workers.
 Workers had to sign a loyalty oath to Krupp, and needed written permission from their foreman to go to the bathroom.
 But the firm provided a range of social services, including parks, schools, recreation facilities, health care, and pensions.
-This policy, aimed at controlling the workers and shutting out the Socialist and Communist party organizers, turned Essen into a Krupp company town and made the Krupp firm a state within a state.
+This policy, aimed at controlling the workers and shutting out the Socialist and Communist party organizers, made the Krupp firm a state within a state.
 During the runaway inflation, Krupp printed its own currency, the most stable in the country.
 Regular employees at Krupp identified as Kruppians (Kruppianer).
 Paternalism notwithstanding, the Krupp firm in 1928 led the way in a nationwide lockout of a quarter-million workers in order to cut their wages.